Producer and songwriter Paddy Byrne from the Daily Do podcast shows us some tips for a healthy mind with friend and collaborator Tom Grennan

 “I spent 20 years trying and taking things to change the way I feel.
 Now I don’t, and I’ve changed the way I feel.
 I do a simple daily routine in the morning that keeps me free and easy, and whilst life will still get in the way, I don’t react with panic.
 My creativity is flowing faster and harder than ever, and where before I thought I had to live tough to be rock ‘n’ roll, now I let my words and music do the talking rather than the drinking and the fear.

-“I’ve found the best tools for overcoming anxiety help to prevent it before it happens.
+“I’ve found tools for helping to beat anxiety help to prevent it before it happens.
 That means it’s best to commit to doing these practices every day.
 I f I’d have known all those years ago how powerfully they work, I would have done them over and over again, happily!

-“Here’s The Daily Do’s Top Six Tools to Let Go of Anxiety, with some thoughts from my mate Tom Grennan on how he looks after himself in the manic world of the music business!”
+“Here’s The Daily Six Tools To Help Dealing Anxiety, with some thoughts from my mate Tom Grennan on how he looks after himself in the manic world of the music business!”

 1. Get up